-First of all, with the exception of the large pieces on the bottom row, the turquoise in this picture is Bisbee Turquoise from Bisbee, Arizona.
-Furthermore, people recognize Bisbee Turquoise by it’s red brown host rock.
-Coincidentally, Bisbee Arizona is 100 miles Southeast of Tucson Turquoise.
+First of all, with the exception of the large pieces on the bottom row, the turquoise in this picture is Bisbee Turquoise, originating from a mine outside Bisbee, Arizona.
+Furthermore, people recognize Bisbee Turquoise by it’s red / brown host rock.
+Coincidentally, Bisbee Arizona is only 100 miles Southeast of Tucson Turquoise.

 Devcon © steel reinforce putty adds strength and also adds a flat surface for mounting the stone.
 As another benefit, it also adds height to the stone.
 Consequently, the epoxy portion of the turquoise is usually under the bezel of a piece of jewelry.
-A disadvantage is that backing adds weight to the cabochon.
-When purchasing cabochons, the seller establishes the price by weight.
+Keep in mind that backing also adds weight to the cabochon.
+The seller establishes the price by weight.

 Most notably, a cabochon is a rough stone cut into convex shapes without facets.
-Most noteworthy, the stone is cut in sizes and shapes that best suite the for jewelry layout they wish to achieve.
-In addition, they may be cut to a specific shape and size, or they may cut the cabochon into a Baroque or freeform shape.
+Most noteworthy, the stone is cut in sizes and shapes that best suite the jewelry layout they hope to achieve.
+In addition, they cut a specific shape and size, or they cut the cabochon into a Baroque or freeform shape.
 Ultimately, the cutter is trying to maximize their yield.

 Moreover, backing adds strength to the stone.
 Not to mention, it is usually steel reinforce epoxy, which the craftsman apply to the stone.
-Finally, craftsmen use the lapidary techniques of cutting, grinding, and polishing.
+Finally, craftsmen uses the lapidary techniques to cut, grind, and polish.

 Equally important, Bisbee turquoise is particularly vulnerable because it may have dynamite fractures, as in this piece.
-In addition, heavy machinery may be driven over the ore, which also causes fractures to the vulnerable turquoise.
+In addition, heavy machinery may drive over the ore, which also causes fractures to the vulnerable turquoise.

 Tucson Turquoise 1990 – 2023 © Schannep Ventures L.L.C.
 ALL RIGHTS RESERVED